 Supported systems

-Apple Silicon Macs (M1/M2/M3/M4) are not compatible as they don't support Boot Camp.
+Apple Silicon Macs are not compatible because they do not support Boot Camp Windows.